-Two simulation sets consisting of the same events were processed through the IceCube Monte Carlo simulation chain to the final level of the multiyear high-energy sterile analysis.
-At analysis level, the events that pass the cuts are >99.9% pure upgoing (directed upwards relative to the horizon) secondary muons produced by charged current muon neutrino/antineutrino interactions.
-The muon energy range of this event selection is between 500 GeV and 10 TeV (reconstructed quantities).
+Two simulation sets consisting of the same events were processed through the IceCube Monte Carlo simulation chain to the final analysis level of an update to the IC86.2011 sterile neutrino analysis [22].
+Here, the events that pass the cuts are >99.9% pure upgoing (a trajectory oriented upwards relative to the horizon) secondary muons produced by charged current muon neutrino/antineutrino interactions.
+The muon energy range of this event selection is between approximately 500 GeV and 10 TeV.

-Fig. 10 (left) shows the distribution of the total measured charge in a single DOM during each 392 event.
-The data is shown for the full IC86.2012 season but is statistically equivalent to any of the 393 other seasons.
-The simulation set using the TA0003 charge distribution is shown in orange, and that 394 using the SPE templates is shown in blue.
-The bottom of the plot shows the ratio of the measured 395 quantity relative to data.
-Fig. 10 (right) shows the distribution of the measured total charge on a 396 DOM (after noise removal) divided by the number of channels, or DOMs, that participated in the 397 event.
-Both plots in Fig. 10 have been normalized such that the area under the histograms is the 398 same.
-399
+Fig. 9 (left) shows the distribution of the total measured charge in a single DOM during each 428 event.
+The data is shown for the full IC86.2012 season but is statistically equivalent to any of the 429 other seasons.
+The simulation set using the TA0003 charge distribution is shown in orange, and that 430 using the SPE templates is shown in blue.
+The bottom of the plot shows the ratio of the measured 43 quantity relative to data.
+Fig. 9 (right) shows the distribution of the measured total charge on a 432 DOM (after noise removal) divided by the number of channels, or DOMs, that participated in the 433 event.
+Both plots in Fig. 9 have been normalized such that the area under the histograms is the 434 same.
+435

-Figure 10.
+Figure 9.
 A comparison between the SPE templates (blue) and the TA0003 (orange) model for describing the SPE charge distribution in Monte Carlo.
 The simulation is compared to the 2012 IceCube season.
 Left: The total measured charge per DOM, per event at analysis level.
 Right: The distribution of the total measured charge of an event divided by the number of DOMs that participated in the event.

 The SPE templates clearly improve the overall MC description of these two variables.
 IceCube includes a systematic uncertainty in all analyses, which scales the DOM efficiency to account for effects that change the total observed charge.
-This systematic compensates for the overall mean charge shift introduced using the SPE templates; however, the SPE templates now introduce DOMto-DOM differences.
+This systematic compensates for the overall mean charge shift introduced using the SPE templates; however, the SPE templates now introduce DOM- to-DOM differences.
 This is not expected to change the IceCube physics results since analyses are sensitive to the overall detector performance rather than the individual DOM variations.

-3.4 SPE templates for calibration
+442 3.5 SPE templates for calibration

-The gain setting on each DOM is calibrated at the beginning of the season such that the Gaussian mean charge distribution corresponds to a gain of 10 (equivalently labelled as 1 PE).
+The gain setting on each DOM is calibrated at the beginning of the season such that the Gaussian mean charge distribution corresponds to a gain of 107, or equivalently 1 PE.
 Since the method used to extract the Gaussian mean described in this article is different from the previous method used for calibration of the DOMs, the total measured charge from a DOM is expected to change with the updated calibration.

-As shown in Tables 1 and 2, the Gaussian mean component of the fit of every year is found to be on average 2.2% higher than unity, corresponding to a systematic overestimation of the measured charge in the detector.
+The Gaussian mean component of the fit of every year is found to be on average $2.00 \pm 0.03\%$ higher than unity with a standard deviation of 3.54%, corresponding to a systematic overestimation of the measured charge in the detector.
 This correction to the measured charge can be implemented retroactively by dividing the reported charge from WaveDeform by the corresponding Gaussian mean for a given DOM.
 Alternatively, the MC can account for this difference by simply inserting the SPE templates with Gaussian mean matching the values found in the data.
 Both of these solutions will be used in future IceCube data/MC production.

-419 4.
+455 4.
 Conclusion